bourbonfgiles/dotfiles/readme.md

     wsl      - Config for `Ubuntu` on `WSL`.
     .zshrc   - For ZSH, now superseded by `NuShell`.
     brewfile - For `Homebrew`, now superseded by `nixpgkgs`.

+LSP and linter installation in Neovim using :LspInstall

 Making use of Nix package manager to do the bulk of the work:
   ```